Aleksandras Stulginskis

-During World War I he moved to Vilnius.
+During World War I, he moved to Vilnius.
 He was one of the founders of the Lithuanian Christian Democratic Party and the head of its Central Committee in 1917.
 He signed the memorandum for the president Woodrow Wilson, addressing the question of the recognition of the Lithuanian statehood by the United States.
 Contrary to Smetona's views, Stulginskis was oriented towards the Entente.
-He was one of co-organizers of the Vilnius Conference.
+He was one of the co-organizers of the Vilnius Conference.
 After, he was elected to the Council of Lithuania.